JanJaapKo/domoticz-GoodWeSEMS/README.md

     - frequency - Output frequncy (Hz, first phase)
     - input strings: Voltage, current and power per string

-There is a lot more information available trough the GoodWe API if you would like to have a specific feature added too this plugin please submit an issue as indicated in the paragraph above.
+There is a lot more information available trough the GoodWe API if you would like to have a specific feature added to this plugin please submit an issue as indicated in the paragraph above.